anurag9324/ATM-Application/README.md

 # ATM-Application
 ATM Application build using Apache NetBeans.
-It can perform provides login and registration and can perform simple tasks like money withdrawal and money deposit
+It provides login and registration functionality and it can perform simple tasks like money withdrawal and deposit, Balance enqiry.